How it works:

 How to participate:

 - Join the Historical Sew Fortnightly group on Facebook.
-The HSM 2018 challenges are listed as events, and you can choose to ‘attend’ them, chat with other attendees, get ideas, encouragement, and work through difficulties.
+You can chat with other participants, get ideas, encouragement, and work through difficulties.
 When your item is done, you can post photos in the album for each challenge, give a description, and link to an online photo album or a blog post if you have one.
 You MUST answer the questions in order to join the Facebook group.

 - Participate on Instagram!
-Follow @thedreamstress, and tag me in your finished item posts using #HistoricalSewMonthly2018 and the monthly challenge hashtags suggested with each challenge.
+Follow @thedreamstress, and tag me in your finished item posts using #HistoricalSewMonthly2019 and the monthly challenge hashtags suggested with each challenge.
 I’ll share your finished images on my account.

 No matter where you are participating, with each post or photo be sure to give your item a name/title (be creative!) and tell us: